salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ![screenshot](docs/mcImgs/automationStudio_workflow_import.png)

-For each step slick in Choose and pick activity created earlier.
+For each step slick on 'Choose' and pick activity created earlier.
 * Step1 - `Demo_Download_export_data.zip`,
 * Step2 - `Demo_export_data_import`,

-Save it and then make sure it's active.
+Save and make sure it's active.

 ![screenshot](docs/mcImgs/active.png)

 ### Running Job

-* now your Automation is set and you can send file from Heroku to Marketing Cloud.
+* now your Automation is set and you can send the file from Heroku to Marketing Cloud.
 Execute `node /build/script/export_data.js` to run it.

 ## Troubleshooting